Kubernetes Image Baking

 You will need:

-- A throwaway VM running one of the supported base OSes
+- A throwaway VM running one of the supported base OSes.

-- Root access on that VM
+- Root access on that VM.

 Required packages

-Kernel + sysctl
+Kernel and sysctl

 - Modules pre-loaded: